British Indian Army

 About 1.5 million Indian soldiers served during the First World War.
 The Indian Expeditionary Forces deployed to France, Belgium, east Africa, Iraq, Egypt, and the Gallipoli peninsula, among other regions.
 Eleven Indian soldiers won the Victoria Cross in the war.
 During the Second World War some 2.5 million soldiers served, and the Indian Army became the largest volunteer army in history to that point.
 India itself also served as a key logistical base for Allied operations in World War II.

 The force is also sometimes referred to as the Army of the Indian Empire, or Imperial Indian Army.
 The Indian Army should not be confused with the Army of India, which was the Indian Army plus the British Army in India (British units sent to India).
-With the partition of India and Pakistan into two new Dominions on 15 August 1947, the army was reconstituted and divided between the newly independent countries, with the process overseen by Field Marshal Sir Claude Auchinleck.
+With the partition of India and Pakistan into two new Dominions on 15 August 1947, the army was reconstituted and divided between the newly independent countries, with the process overseen by the last Commander-in-Chief, India, Field Marshal Sir Claude Auchinleck.
 Independent India would, however, retain "much of the organizing framework" of the army.